nfrechette/acl-ue4-plugin/Docs/README.md

 The `Curve Compression Settings` assets behave more or less the same as they do with bones but there is only a single codec specified and used.
 ACL exposes a few options:

 * **Curve Precision**: This is the desired precision to retain for ordinary curves (**0.001** is the default).
-* **Morph Target Position Precision**: This is the desired precision of morph target curves in world space units (e.g. centimeters are used by default in UE4).
+* **Morph Target Position Precision**: This is the desired precision of morph target curves in world space units (e.g. centimeters are used by default in UE).
 This guarantees that morph target deformations meet the specified precision value (**0.01 cm** is the default).
 This is only enabled and used if a `Morph Target Source` is specified.
 * **Morph Target Source**: This is the skeletal mesh to lookup the morph targets from when compressing curves.
 If a curve is mapped to a morph target, the `Morph Target Position Precision` will be used and if it isn't, the `Curve Precision` will be used instead.

 Using the `Morph Target Source` isn't required but it does improve the compression ratio significantly.
 The reference to the skeletal mesh is stripped during cooking and it will not be used at runtime: it is only used during compression.
 The skeletal mesh does not have to match the real one used at runtime but ideally it has to reasonably approximate the morph target deformations.
 As such, a preview mesh is suitable here.